andif888/SidToUser/README.md

 # SidToUser
-A command line tool with translates SIDs to Usernames and vice versa including wellknown SIDs.
+A command line tool which translates SIDs to Usernames and vice versa including wellknown SIDs.

 ### Download